When is the Marine Corps Birthday?

 Visiting the Marine Corps Museum

-If you ever need to learn why the Marine are special then visit the USMC National Museum.
+If you ever need to learn why the Marine is special then visit the USMC National Museum.
 My biggest honor was visiting the National Marine Corps Museum with my son on my birthday.
 We spent two days immersed in not only Marine history, but American, World, and Military History.

 The bravery, guts, and out and out “can do” attitude of the Marines, doing what others said couldn’t be done, going where other branches would go, and not giving up is a trait of the United States Marine Corps.

-I stayed on a Navy and Marine base, at the guest hotel, and when colors played I stepped out of my room, stood silently and watched every Marine, every car, and every person stop where they were in respect for the flag, tradition and country.
+I stayed on a Navy and Marine base, at the guest hotel, and when colors played I stepped out of my room, stood silently and watched every Marine, every car, and every person stop where they were in respect for the flag, tradition, and country.

 It may not mean much to some, but this Marine Moms heart swelled as I heard my son casually greet another Marine on the sidewalk with Semper Fi.
 Always Faithful, a small reminder to another Marine they represent a brotherhood that will last a lifetime.